 In a strange way, the scenes of Thaegan with her children.
-They are a weird, evil, sadistic, but strangely close family.
+They are a weird, evil, sadistic, but a strangely close family.
 (In the anime at least.
 The book versions are decidedly different.)

-Example: When Thaegan is revived the first time, she reunites with her children and they instantly crowd her like any children whose parent has come home after being away for a long time.
+Example: When Thaegan is revived the first time, she reunites with her children and they instantly crowd her like any young children whose parent has come home after being away for a long time.

 In her death, Thaegan is surrounded by most of her children (except Ichabod).
 She asks why they would sacrifice themselves with her to which they reply, "Because you're our mother."